jupyter4edu/jupyter-edu-book/03-notebooks-in-teaching-and-learning.md

 all those contexts (see below).

-Within our instructional contexts, those times when we likely have the most influence on student learning, we also have lots of options for how we delivery learning experiences.
-As an instructor you can, for example, assign notebooks as pre-work for a flipped classroom approaches, and/or you can use the notebooks during an in-person or online class to demo or offer student practice, and/or notebooks can be used for homework, assessments, and resources that students can use later long after your instruction.
+Within our instructional contexts, those times when we likely have the most influence on student learning, we also have lots of options for how we deliver learning experiences.
+As an instructor you can, for example, assign notebooks as pre-work for a flipped classroom approaches; use notebooks during an in-person or online class to demo or offer student practice; and/or use notebooks for homework, assessments, and resources that students can use later long after your instruction.
 All of these create different contexts for your use of notebooks.